justintime/logrhythm-duo/README.md

  * Fixed some code that forced it to be ran on Windows.
 The code now works on Windows, Mac, and Linux.
  * Added support for command-line arguments and help documentation.
  * Detects when Duo starts throttling requests, and exits cleanly.
+ * In the Administrator logs, under certain conditions a JSON object is logged in the field named description.
+Since JSON by default doesn't have consistent ordering of keys, this makes it hard to apply a regex to.
+This script will sort the keys of the JSON object so that the parsing rules will behave consistently.
  * The example only logged to STDOUT.
 This version implements a TimedRotatingFile logger that will log the messages to individual log files, of which are rotated nightly and kept for 7 days.
 This helps ensure that no logs are lost due to truncation, etc, while also ensuring it doesn't eventually fill up the disk.